 4.4 Lecturers must demonstrate a lecture / discussion facilitators must co-facilitate a discussion

 - A lecturer must demonstrate a lecture.

-Those participating in the demonstration class will be The People’s Colloquium’s executive director, other teachers, and others that the executive director sees fit to include.
-This demonstration needs only happens once, and should last around 20-30 minutes.
+Those participating in the demonstration class will be The People’s Colloquium’s executive director and other teachers.
+This demonstration needs only happens once, and should last around 2o minutes.